 I was dying to wear this particular dress for the photoshoot (I bought it with my mum on sale at Laura Ashley and fell in love with the classical silhouette, full skirt and the pockets!)
 I don’t normally wear midlength skirts (because I have short calves, they’re not as flattering), but I think one shouldn’t be limited by vanity or self-consciousness from wearing something you really like.
 Besides, it’s perfect for twirling!

 Had I had the choice, I would’ve used more red in the fascinator to match the dress, whether that be red flowers, a red bird or red Easter eggs.
 Actually, if you look closely, you may notice that the polkadot eggs are actually plain white ones that I’ve coloured with a paint marker #ingenuity

 Whenever I do photoshoots, I have in my mind a certain feeling/theme I want to capture.
-This one is a bit playful and a bit old-fashioned with the vintage-style dress and the classic red lip; as I look at the photos afterwards, the green grass and the river remind me of when I visited Oxford in the UK.
+This one is a bit playful and a bit old-fashioned with the vintage-style dress and the classic red lip; as I look at the photos afterwards, the boathouse, the green grass and the river remind me of when I visited Oxford in the UK.
 Very fitting for something photographed next to the university!